Sixty Rayburn

 Benjamin Burras Rayburn (August 11, 1916 – March 5, 2008) was an American politician.
 A member of the Democratic Party, he served in the Louisiana House of Representatives from 1948 to 1951 and in the Louisiana State Senate from 1951 to 1996.

 Life and career

 Rayburn was born in Sumrall, Mississippi, the son of Thomas Rayborn and Grace Rawls.
-He served in the armed forces during World War II, which after his discharge, he served as a member of the Washington Parish Police Jury from 1944 to 1948, at the time being the youngest member of a police jury in Louisiana.
+He served as a member of the Washington Parish Police Jury from 1944 to 1948, at the time being the youngest member of a police jury in Louisiana.

 Rayburn served in the Louisiana House of Representatives from 1948 to 1951.
 After his service in the House, he then served in the Louisiana State Senate from 1951 to 1996.
 During his service in the Senate, in 1993, he was inducted into the Louisiana Political Museum and Hall of Fame.

 In 2006, the Louisiana Department of Public Safety & Corrections renamed the Washington Correctional Institute as the B.B.
 Rayburn Correctional Center.